Juiux/next-port-landing/posts/github-pages-tutorial.md

 ---
-title: "GitHub: Hosting in GitHub Pages"
+title: "Hosting a Static Web in GitHub Pages"
 date: 16-05-2021
 desc: "How to host a website in GitHub Pages for newbies."
 tag: "github"